What Is a Charge Nurse?

 In clinical terms, being an incredibly skilled and experienced bedside nurse doesn’t necessarily mean you should or can become a charge nurse.
 This is what most units or systems fail to recognize - and it’s not unique to nursing or health care.

 While pay shouldn’t be your primary (or even secondary) reason for seeking out a charge nurse role, it is still a factor.
 As is typical, with more responsibility comes greater pay.
-In 2019, the national average charge nurse salary was $87,280.
-Compare that with the average nurses’ salary of $75,510.
-(Keep in mind this is salary estimation and isn’t guaranteed at every facility.)
+In 2019, the national average charge nurse salary was $87,280 per year.
+Compare that with the average nurses’ salary of $75,510 annually.

 The Responsibilities of a Charge Nurse